skip to main content

 It’s a tough call deciding which of these two is the better provider.

-On the one hand, it would be a no-brainer to pick one of AT&T’s fiber plans like Fiber Internet 1000 , which get you incredibly fast speeds at an affordable price.
-AT&T gives you unlimited data on most fiber plans and you don’t have to sign an annual contract to sign up.
+On the one hand, it would be a no-brainer to pick one of AT&T’s fiber plans like Internet 1 GIG , which gets you incredibly fast speeds at an affordable price.
+AT&T gives you unlimited data on most fiber plans, and you don’t have to sign an annual contract.
 You can also get discounts when you bundle your internet with an AT&T phone plan.
-AT&T’s DSL is sluggish and overpriced, but the provider is now in the process of replacing its DSL service with a solid 5G home internet option called AT&T Internet Air
+AT&T’s DSL is sluggish and overpriced, but the provider is now replacing its DSL service with a solid 5G home internet option called AT&T Internet Air

-On the other hand, Spectrum makes for a pretty great option if you can’t get fiber from AT&T. The cable provider gets you speeds up to 1,000Mbps, while its budget-friendly, lower-tier options cost as little as $24.99 a month—way cheaper than AT&T’s baseline offerings.
+On the other hand, Spectrum makes for a pretty great option if you can’t get fiber from AT&T. The cable provider gets you speeds up to 1,000Mbps, while its budget-friendly, lower-tier options cost as little as $25 a month for qualifying homes—way cheaper than AT&T’s baseline offerings.
 Like AT&T, Spectrum has unlimited data and no contracts.
-It has a larger nationwide footprint than AT&T, and it has a killer mobile and internet bundle deal to boot.
+It has a larger nationwide footprint than AT&T and a killer mobile and internet bundle deal to boot.

 Not sure which of these providers should be your pick of choice?
 Read on for our full breakdown of these two providers and a look at where each of their strengths lie.